 These surveys inform our clients how they and their issues are perceived by the public.
 This type of polling work will often inform strategic planning of an organization.

 Issues & messaging surveys are often employed to get a more in depth understanding of how voters view a particular issue, who they trust to talk about that issue, what messages resonate most deeply with the public, and what information is needed to either solidify or change opinions about the issue.

-Ballot Measure Benchmark Surveys
+Ballot Measure Surveys

 These surveys are typically performed three to six months prior to a statewide or local ballot measure campaign.
 These surveys are used to inform a campaign exactly where the voters are and what messages are important to moving the debate and winning the campaign.
-Benchmark surveys typically form the basis of an overall campaign strategy.
+Surveys typically form the basis of an overall campaign strategy.

-Political Candidate Benchmark Surveys
+Political Candidate Surveys

 These surveys are typically performed several months in advance of an election.
 This type of polling is used to understand voter attitudes, perceptions of the candidate, what issues are most salient to the community’s voters, and how the candidate should talk about those issues.
-Benchmark surveys form the basis of an overall messaging campaign from political candidates.
+Surveys form the basis of an overall messaging campaign from political candidates.

 Membership Feedback Surveys

 These surveys are a useful tool for membership-based industry groups or associations to better understand member satisfaction, member priorities, and perceptions of the organization.
 This often helps association executives and leadership to better understand the association’s value proposition and with fulfillment of its core mission.

 These surveys are usually performed in regular intervals after a campaign is underway.
 Tracking polls are a snapshot of where voters are at that particular moment and can be used to detect changes in voter preferences and perceptions.
 Tracking polls often inform mid-course campaign adjustments.